robfletcher/grails-scaffolding/readme.md

 ## Phase 1 - slightly slicker version of current Grails L&F

  * .body { float: left; } is horrible and doesn't work on IE
+ * spacing between message/errors and form is inconsistent with spacing between form and buttons

 ## Phase 2 - Re-design